elixir-europe/infectious-diseases-toolkit/data-analysis/pathogen-characterisation.md

 Scalable and reproducible data analysis activities enable rapid surveillance of infectious epidemics of emerging and re-emerging pathogens in foodborne, hospital settings, and local community outbreaks.
 Ensuring reproducibility is critical for the usability of the analysis results.
 Following community-recognised best practices and the FAIR principles (Findability, Accessibility, Interoperability, and Reusability) is fundamental for guaranteeing the trustworthiness of the results and enabling collaboration and sharing of information.

+### General considerations

+When analysing pathogen data involved in a health emergency or epidemic outbreak are:
+- Define the pathogen and specific aspects to be investigated, e.g. genomic features of interest
+- Collect the suitable reference data about the pathogen of interest, preferentially from community-accepted repositories, e.g. ENA, GISAID.
+It is worth noting that the right reference should be chosen taking into account mutation features, time of isolation, classification, phenotype, and genomic structure.
+- Before analysing the data, define which specific aspect of the pathogen’s variability will be investigated.
+For example, if your aim is to describe the whole variability along the genome, the data should be compared with the whole reference genome.
+- Define the type of data you are using, e.g. DNA or RNAseq for viral genome characterisation
+- Select the tools best suited for the analysis of your data
+- Estimate the computing resources needed
+- Define which computing infrastructure is most suitable, e.g. cluster or cloud
+- Ensure to follow the FAIR principles when handling data
+- Guarantee findability of the data and tools for all collaborators for reproducibility by providing your:
+  - Code
+  - Execution environment
+  - Workflows
+  - Data analysis execution, including parameters used
+  - Accompanied by documentation that lists all parameters and other relevant information to reproduce the findings

 ## Concrete topic 1 <!---REPLACE THIS with the name of the topic.
 Example: Metadata harmonisation--->

 Short explanation of what this topic is about and why it is important, with an emphasis on infectious diseases and the category that you selected e.g. pathogen characterisation.